Wenfei-Xian/TIPP/README.md

 ## Name of TIPP
-When I heard that the Tübingen International PhD Program (TIPP) had stopped recruiting new PhD students, I was in the process of naming a toolkit I was working on.
+When I heard that the Tübingen International PhD Program (TIPP) had stopped recruiting new PhD students, I was in the process of naming three small tools I was working on.
 Coincidentally, I realized that the three small tools I was developing could be combined to form Telomere local assembly, Improved whole genome polish, and Plastid assembly (TIPP), which I decided to use to commemorate the program that allowed me to continue my PhD studies.
 Although the TIPP program has ceased, the IMPRS PhD program continues!
 Those interested can read more at the following link: https://www.phd.tuebingen.mpg.de/imprs.

 ## Dependency for all